She2024/MERN-Wizards-T3A2-A/README.md

      Jessica Vaz Martins

 ## R1: Project Overview:
-## Description:

-A discussion board to allow staff or group members to discuss and set workflow priorities.
-Registered users and user classification will manage how users can interact, delete or archive threads.

-## Purpose:
-**Easy collaboration:** An economic and efficient way for business to communicate and plan future workflow priorities.
-**Reduces subscription costs:** Increase the level of staff collaboration without the cost of increasing user subscriptions.
-**Reduce invalid service requests:** Reduce the number of invalid tickets being created by staff that are unsure which unit manages the asset or project in question.

-## Functionality/features:

-The discussion board will allow for an informal conversation across the business to map and prioritise workflow for the 12-month plan and allow priorities to pivot to accommodate work that may impact the planned deliverables.
-     •	Registered user authentication to restrict access
-     •	User classifications to manage levels of access
-     •	Discussion topics with reply options
-     •	Search function to locate topics
-     •	Priority/category labels
-     •	Notification to alert relevant user of updates or new topics
-     •	Admin functions to deleting, archiving and setting priority levels

-## Target audience:
-Companies or groups that need to collaborate on workflow planning and create open discussion channels.

-## Tech Stack:
-### Frontend
-*Frontend:* React.js (UI)
-Insert details

-## Backend
-*Backend:* Node.js with Express
-     •	Schemas:
-     •	postSchema: title, content, author, creation date, and reply array.
-     •	replySchema : content, author, creation date, and link to parent post.
-     •	API Endpoints:  routes:
-     •	get-all-posts
-     •	get-post-by -ID
-     •	create-new-posts
-     •	create-reply-to-posts
-     •	Replies:
-     •	 saved to the database
-     •	reply ID is added to related post's replies array linking the post and its replies
-     •	Fetching Posts and Replies: Retrieve posts with replies, frontend displays full discussions for improved UX.
-     •	Error Handling: API method includes error handling, returning meaningful error messages to the user.

-## Database: MongoDB Atlas Authentication: JWT for business accounts, OTPAuth library for TOTP generation and verification
-## Hosting: Netlify for the frontend
+### Description
+The platform is a discussion board designed to enable staff or group members to discuss and set workflow priorities.
+It incorporates user registration and classification to manage permissions for interacting with, deleting, or archiving threads.

+### Purpose
+The aim is to facilitate easy collaboration by providing an economical and efficient way for businesses to communicate and plan future workflow priorities.
+By increasing collaboration without increasing subscription costs, it helps reduce invalid service requests, as staff can better understand which unit manages specific assets or projects.

+### Functionality/Features
+The discussion board will support informal conversations across the business to map and prioritise workflows for a 12-month plan while allowing flexibility to accommodate changes.
+Key features include:
+- **Registered User Authentication**: Restricts access to authorised users.
+- **User Classifications**: Manages levels of access and permissions.
+- **Discussion Topics with Replies**: Users can create and participate in topic discussions.
+- **Search Function**: Allows easy location of topics.
+- **Priority/Category Labels**: Helps in organising discussions.
+- **Notifications**: Alerts users to updates or new topics.
+- **Admin Functions**: Includes options to delete, archive, and set priority levels for discussions.
+- **JIRA API Link to the Cards**: Integrate with JIRA via its API, allowing users to link discussion threads directly to JIRA cards.
+This facilitates a seamless transition between planning and execution phases by maintaining direct access to task details and status updates within the JIRA platform.

+### Target Audience
+The platform targets companies or groups that need to collaborate on workflow planning and establish open discussion channels.
+- **Project Managers**: To oversee and prioritise project discussions and workflows.
+- **Team Leads**: To engage their teams in collaborative discussions and contribute to setting priorities.
+- **Staff Members**: To participate in discussions, offer insights, and help in decision-making processes related to workflow priorities.
+- **IT Administrators**: To manage user roles and ensure secure and efficient platform usage

+### Tech Stack

+- **Frontend**: Built using React.js to provide a dynamic and intuitive user interface.

+- **Backend**: Developed with Node.js and Express, featuring:
+  - **Schemas**:
+    - **postSchema**: Includes title, content, author, creation date, and a reply array.
+    - **replySchema**: Comprises content, author, creation date, and links to parent posts.
+  - **API Endpoints**:
+    - `get-all-posts`: Fetches all posts.
+    - `get-post-by-ID`: Retrieves specific posts by ID.
+    - `create-new-posts`: Allows the creation of new discussions.
+    - `create-reply-to-posts`: Facilitates replying to posts.
+  - **Replies Management**:
+    - Replies are saved to the database and linked to the parent post.
+    - Posts with replies are fetched to display full discussions on the frontend.
+  - **Error Handling**: Returns meaningful error messages to users when exceptions occur.

+- **Database**: Utilises MongoDB to efficiently store and manage data.

+- **Hosting**: The application is hosted on Netlify, ensuring reliable availability and scalability.
 -----
 ## R2: Dataflow Diagram
 - Marking Guide: